-Gayline (my wife since 1978) and I have six adult children and more than a dozen grand-children (the number keeps growing!).
-And for those who care: I enjoy simply hanging with my bride, playing ping pong, eating sushi, playing an occasional round of golf, cheering New England sports teams, and reminding my grand-children to never, ever, ever, ever forget that I love them!
+Gayline (my wife since 1978) and I have six adult children and fourteen grandchildren (the number keeps growing!).
+And for those who care: I enjoy simply hanging with my bride, playing ping pong, eating sushi, playing an occasional round of golf, cheering New England sports teams, and reminding my grandchildren to never, ever, ever, ever forget that I love them!

 Me and My Wife Gayline